1.1.3 Inputs and Outputs

 succeeded

-With the above pipeline we can see that the file made in the first step is made available in the second step.
-You can view the same build output from the web UI.
-Click on the job tile to see the individual steps.
-Click on each step to expand it and see the build logs.
+With the above pipeline we can see that the file made in the first step is made available in the second step via the the-artifact

 How does Concourse track artifacts?